marcaurele/letsecureme-ansible/README.md

 Create your inventory file with those 2 variables:
  - `domains`: a list of domain addresses which your webserver should server
  - `email`: the email address used to generate the let's encrypt certificate
+ - `test`: create a test certificate if defined

 ```
 [letsecureme]